DoryDM/DoryDM/README.md

 <img  src="./moving-computer.gif" height="290px" align="right" />

-## 👨🏻‍💻 About Me:
+## 👩 About Me

 <!-- - 🙋‍♀️ All about me is at **[My Website](https://dorydm.com/)** -->

 - 📩 Mail: wolfgirlm830@gmail.com

-- 👩‍💻 Life Hack: May your choices reflect your hopes not your fears
+- 💻 Life Hack: May your choices reflect your hopes not your fears

 ## 🛠️ Technologies and Tools I use: